cyrusstoller/vue-plaid-link/README.md

 ## Example

-I have included an [example](https://github.com/cyrusstoller/vue-plaid-link/tree/master/example) vue application that you can use to see how things work.
+We have included an [example](https://github.com/cyrusstoller/vue-plaid-link/tree/master/example) vue application that you can use to see how things work.

 ## Contributing